 “I try to steer SLPs away from taking a job with a national contract company as their expectations are often much higher than getting hired with a company or school directly,” Ingram Rowe said.
 “Being asked to be as efficient as possible is a huge issue in this field, as there are companies and workplaces that ask their employees to be 90 percent or 95 percent productive which means they have to be with a patient for that percentage of the day.
 This leads to SLPs being overworked and underpaid with many hours being clocked without pay.”

-As of 2016, the median annual wage for Speech-Language Pathologists was $74,680.
-Whereas the lowest 10 percent of employers in this career were recorded earning less than $47,070, the highest 10 percent earned more than $116,810.
-Additionally, the highest paying facilities were nursing and residential care facilities, followed by state, local and private hospitals, the offices of Physical Therapists, Occupational Therapists, Audiologists and Speech Therapists and educational services.
+The median annual wage for Speech-Language Pathologists is $79,120.
+Whereas the lowest 10 percent of employers in this career were recorded earn less than $49,840, the highest 10 percent earn more than $121,260.
+Additionally, the highest paying facilities are nursing and residential care facilities, followed by state, local and private hospitals, the offices of Physical Therapists, Occupational Therapists, Audiologists and Speech Therapists and educational services.
 The top paying state for this occupation is the District of Columbia, followed by Connecticut, California, New York and Alaska.

 “As with many jobs in the healthcare, we probably deserve a little more pay,” Ingram Rowe expressed.
 “The earning potential is okay to good, especially with lowering insurance reimbursement rates right now.
 However, healthcare is always changing.”